-Then, either attach the 100% N_2 or sample pipe to allow access to fresh air.

-- 3) Press the 'Start' key.
-The instrument will now wait (a minimum of 60 seconds) for the gas reading to stabilize at the correct level.
-If zeroing with air press the 'Pump' key to draw in fresh air.
-This operation will time out after five minutes if readings cannot be stabilized. - 4) The instrument will then indicate a successful zero has been completed.
+- 1) From the calibration menu, Select 'Key 1 Zero with N_2 ' (recommended) and either attach the 100% N_2 or soda lime CO_2 filter kit. - 2) Press the 'Start' key.
+The instrument will now wait (a minimum of 60 seconds) for the gas reading to stabilise at the correct level.
+If zeroing with the soda lime kit in fresh air press the 'Pump' key to draw in fresh air.
+This operation will time out after one hour if readings cannot be stabilised. - 3) The instrument will then indicate a successful zero has been completed.
 Press the soft-key 'Accept' to confirm the calibration and store the new user offset.
 Alternatively, soft-key 'Reject' to exit without change.